maibamrakeshsingh/maibamrakeshsingh/README.md

 <div align="center">

-> *"Mathematics reveals patterns, while data uncovers intelligence."*
+> *"Mathematics is the logic of certainty, while statistics is the logic of uncertainty."*

 </div>